Inflammation: The Root Cause of Many Modern Ailments

 Inflammation plays a vital role in healing, but chronic inflammation may increase the risk of various diseases.
 To reduce your risk of developing diseases and to improve your body’s health, it is wise to learn what causes inflammation and how to reduce inflammation.

 A major contributing factor to chronic inflammation is diet—the food we eat every day.
 Without realizing it, many people in today’s world are consuming unhealthy foods that cause inflammation in the body.
 One of the primary foods contributing to this are oxidized fats from cooked vegetable oils.

 When one molecule gives up an electron to another, scientists say it is "oxidized."
-Oxidation happens through chemical reactions in our bodies all the time, and the process creates "free radicals," which can cause damage that raises our risk for heart attack, stroke, cancer and other problems.
+Oxidation happens through chemical reactions in our bodies all the time, and the process creates "free radicals," which can cause damage that raises our risk for heart attack, sand other problems.
 Consuming oxidized fats may have the same damaging effect on the body as these free radicals do.
 A number of experiments that fed oxidized vegetable oils to animals showed they can cause damage to brain cells, lead to inflammation, and increase the risk of diabetes and cardiovascular disease.
 If these results hold true in humans, regularly eating oxidized oils could be a major threat to our health.

 One of the easiest ways to avoid these oxidized vegetable oils is to use high-heat cooking oils when cooking your food.
 Whether an oil is considered high-heat or low-heat is determined by the type of fat it is.
 Natural fats contain varying ratios of three types of fats: saturated, monounsaturated and polyunsaturated.

 - Saturated fats are solid at room temperature and very stable.
 They resist oxidation, so they often can tolerate higher temperatures.